8thlight/demo_ruby_project/README.md

 ## Setup

 1. Clone the project
-1. Install Ruby using your package manager of choice
+1. Install Ruby using your package manager of choice (I like `asdf`, but use whatever)
 1. Run `bundle install`

 ## Testing